holaphil/amazing-maple-e08ae/src/pages/portfolio/project-7.md

 template: project
 subtitle: 2005 - 2013
 ---
-Founded in 2006, [**WellcomeMat**](https://www.wellcomemat.com/) is a cloud-based video content management system making video the center of the real estate consumer experience by maximizing the value of video for agents, brokers and brands.
+Founded in 2006, [**WellcomeMat**](https://www.wellcomemat.com/) is a cloud-based video content management system (vCMS) making video the center of real estate consumer experiences for agents, brokers and brands.
 As **Co-Founder and Head of Product and Marketing**, I built and lead a team of designers, developers and producers while overseeing the execution of our strategic consumer and enterprise video products.
 A few responsibilities include design/UX for our patented interactive video technologies and product direction of our enterprise video content management (CMS) and hosting platforms.

 > WellcomeMat is the real estate version of YouTube.
 You can even find a videographer there.”
 >